Is Masturbation a Sin?

 5. Practical Steps Toward Clarity

-If you’re unsure about masturbation’s place in your life, take practical steps to seek clarity and live in alignment with God’s will.
+If you're unsure about masturbation's place in your life, practical steps can help you seek clarity and live more intentionally.

 Do This Now